KikoffBlog

 Certificates of deposit (CDs)

-A certificate of deposit, or CD, is a non-transaction account where you agree to leave a fixed sum of money with a bank for a set period of time, be it three months, one year, five years, or longer.
+A certificate of deposit, or CD, is a non-transaction account where you agree to leave a fixed sum of money with a bank for a set period of time.
+In exchange, the bank pays you a higher interest rate than a standard savings account.

 Individual Retirement Accounts (IRAs)